qcgm1978/qcgm1978.github.io/_posts/2018-04-22-How-to-debug-mobile-web-app.markdown

 });
 {% endhighlight %}

 What's the meaning?
 Metre(l) is the basic unit of Length.
 It's akin to the pixel(px) in physical measurement of DOM elements that is called `Absolute length units`.
-Of course there're seveal units like px e.g. cm, mm, ...y
+Of course there're seveal units like px e.g. cm, mm, ...

 We code a test unit to describe that: